ezweber/picoCTF-2022/Reverse_Engineering/bloat.py/README.md

 <img src="code.png"/>

-<p>You can see to print statments in the code which probably print "Please enter the correct password for flag:" and "That password is incorrect" which gave me the idea to just add some print statments with the other strings.</p>
+<p>You can see two print statments in the code which probably print "Please enter the correct password for flag:" and "That password is incorrect" which gave me the idea to just add some print statments with the other strings.</p>

 <img src="print.png"/>